colinkehoe/voughtintl-new/README.md

 * Fresca: create a poll to fight for the right to join the Church of the Collective
 * Next: will give you information about the next coming episode of the show, as well as a countdown to its premiere

+### For fun:
+* Define: will either define a given word using Urban Dicitonary, or pick a random word to define.

 ### Music:
 * Play: will play a song in the voice channel you are currently in.
 * Skip: will skip the current song